 Provide a description, map and a series of cross-sections of the geology of the project area.
 Describe the geomorphology of the project site and the surrounding area.
 Make particular reference to the physical and chemical properties of surface and sub-surface materials and geological structures that could have an influence on, or be influenced by, the project's activities.
 Describe geological properties that may influence ground stability (including seismic activity, if relevant), occupational health and safety, rehabilitation programs, or the quality of wastewater leaving any area disturbed by the project.
 Describe known sites of palaeontologic significance and address the potential for significant fossil finds in locations where the age and type of geology is such that significant specimens may be uncovered during construction or operations.
 Describe any sites of geomorphological significance, such as lava tubes or karst.
+Provide a description, map(s) and series of cross sections of the surficial and solid geology of the project area.

-4.2.1.4 Mineral resources, ore reserves and petroleum and energy resources
+4.2.1.4 Mineral resources, ore reserves, petroleum and energy resources, and GHG storage resources